 - A. Duly authorized representatives of the Association shall be permitted to meet with employees, subject to the following: - 1.
-Visits with employees shall not be permitted during student contact time or during a period of assigned duty. - 2.
-The representative(s) shall check in and out upon arrival and departure. - 3.
+The representative(s) shall check in and out at the work location upon arrival and departure. - 2.
+Visits with employees at their work location shall not be permitted during student contact time or during a period of assigned duty.
+Visits with individual teachers shall not require prior notice. - 3.
 The administrator will facilitate the visit by assigning a reasonable place for the Association representative to confer with employees. - 4.
 Upon request, the representative(s) shall have his/her presence announced by the posting of a notice and/or over the intercom system, outside the student day.
 Such announcement shall include the location and time of the visit, and may be made by either the administrator or the site Association representative. - 5.
-Upon conclusion of any faculty meeting, the site Association representative shall be given the opportunity to make announcements relating to Association business.
-Continued attendance by employees shall be voluntary. - 6.
-The site Association representative may use the school's facilities for the purpose of conducting professional meetings during non-student contact times.
-Such meetings shall be arranged in advance with the administrator and shall not be unreasonably denied. - 7.
-The Association, with the administrator's consent, shall be permitted to use a school's facilities for holding meetings which include employees from other schools, provided such meetings are held outside the employee duty day and the Association bears the actual cost of such meetings. - 8.
-At the beginning of each school year, the Association will be provided a mutually agreeable time on the agenda during the district-wide orientation to speak to new employees. - B. When a PERC sanctioned representation challenge occurs, the challenging organization shall be granted no greater access rights than the Association.
+The Association, with the administrator's consent, shall be permitted to use a work location's facilities for holding meetings which include employees from other work locations, provided such meetings are held outside the employee duty day and the Association bears the actual cost of such meetings.

+6. At the beginning of each school year, the Association will be provided a mutually agreeable time on the agenda during the district-wide orientation to speak to new employees.